koelling/amplimap/README.rst

 3. A per-basepair “pileup” table telling you how often each nucleotide was seen in each sample at each position.

-Built on top of `Snakemake <https://snakemake.readthedocs.io/>`_ and Python 3, amplimap is entirely automated and can be run on a single machine as well as on a HPC cluster (e.g. LSF, SGE).
+Built on top of `Snakemake <https://snakemake.readthedocs.io/>`_ and Python 3, amplimap is entirely automated and can be run on a single machine as well as on an HPC cluster (e.g. LSF, SGE).

 Supported experimental protocols